ilg-deprecated/arm-none-eabi-gcc-build/README.md

 ## Rationale

 **GNU MCU Eclipse ARM Embedded GCC** is a new ARM toolchain distribution.
-For user convenience, binaries for all major platforms are provided: Windows 64/32-bits, GNU/Linux 64/32-bits, macOS (64-bits).
+For user convenience, binaries for all major platforms are provided: Windows 64/32-bits, GNU/Linux 64/32-bits, macOS (64-bits); a portable install method, using `xpm` is also available.

 **GNU MCU Eclipse ARM Embedded GCC** closely follows the official [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) maintained by ARM.